MoonRaker/HydroSight/README.md

 # HydroSight
-Python language version of the HydroSight Matlab toolbox was created by Tim Peterson (Monash University) and others.
+Python language version of the HydroSight Matlab toolbox.

-The HydroSight Matlab toolbox was first described in the following publication:
+The HydroSight Matlab toolbox was created by Tim Peterson (Monash University) and others, and was first described in the following publication:

 * Peterson, T. J. and Western, A. W. (2014).
 Nonlinear time‐series modeling of unconfined groundwater head.
 Water Resources Research, 50(10), 8330-8355.